 Service uptake has been slow since the service started on May 2, 2014.
 Initially there was around 3,600 passengers each day but that number dropped to a little over 3,000 but crept up to around 3,800 per day with an increase in frequency of the service.

-Initially the service is being funded by the state operated Florida Department of Transportation but ultimately come 2021, the running costs will be picked up by the various counties SunRail services, namely Volusia, Seminole, Orange and Osceola.
+Initially the service is being funded by the state operated Florida Department of Transportation but ultimately come May 2021, the running costs would be picked up by the various counties SunRail services, namely Volusia, Seminole, Orange and Osceola.
 This deadline has now been extended for a further three years.

 However the service is in jeopardy of failing to ever make a profit as the number of passengers riding on SunRail is 2017 fell compared to 2016.
 Studies in 2017 have shown that with the current passengers numbers it actually costs more to sell the train tickets than the revenue it generates.

 The hope is that now the southern expansion has opened, the project might break even if the uptake on passengers using the southern extension meets expected targets.
-As of August 2018, daily passenger numbers are around the 6,000 to 6,500 mark but the COVID-19 pandemic has seen numbers fall to less than 1,000 per day.
+As of August 2018, daily passenger numbers were around the 6,000 to 6,500 mark but the COVID-19 pandemic has seen numbers fall to less than 1,000 per day.